 And The Big Question – Will It Speed Up My Broadband?

-They are relatively new that I’ve not seen many results as yet.
 If you are two miles from an exchange or FTTC cabinet, then it won’t move you closer.
 You will always suffer from slow speeds.
 Likewise, if there is a fault the Openreach network, or in your property, it won’t overcome it.

-Update – June 2018 – many folks are reporting good results, including in the comments below.
+Update – June 2018 – many folks are reporting good results, included in the comments below.

 But if you are in the mood to change your old NTE5, then it won’t do any harm.
 The whole broadband thing constantly amazes me.
 I’m astounded that it ever works at all.
 I would suggest getting one.
 I can even fit it for you (or find someone local who can) if you get in touch! !